 Millions of kids nationwide face adversities such as a parent having cancer, death of a loved one, their own cancer diagnosis or family substance abuse.
 Many organizations offer a reprieve for local kids in tough situations — free summer camp experiences in specialized, nurturing environments.
-Here are eight free camps for San Diego kids who need some extra care and support.
-Check websites for dates and more information.
+Here are eight camp programs for San Diego kids who need some extra care and support.
+Check websites frequently for updated information and to find out if 2022 in-person camps will take place.

 Camp Kesem at UC San Diego